KyoSherlock/GroupAdapter/README.md

 # GroupAdapter

 A specialized RecyclerView.Adapter that presents data from a sequence of RecyclerView.Adapter.
 The sequence is static but each adapter can be presented in zero or more item views.
-The child adapter can use ViewType can be used safely.
+The child adapter can use ViewType safely.
 In addition, we can addHeaderView or addFooterView like ListView.

 # Usage